plavchan/OmegaLambda/README.md

 off, shut down and take calibration images and wait for the weather to clear up again; move on to the next target;
 repeat for all targets; shut down the observatory and end all processes.

-An example of how the code would be started using the obesrvation run module looks like this (again, this is assuming the global config objects have already been initialized):
+An example of how the code would be started using the obesrvation run module looks like this:

         # Read in your observation ticket
         reader = Reader('observation_ticket_example.json')